jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 ### Dependency on AUFS

-The dotCloud platform ran ca. 5 years, and used AUFS all along.
+The dotCloud platform ran for about 5 years, and used AUFS all along.
 I'm going to be brutally honest: no other option would have worked for us.
 BTRFS used too much memory (and still does), because multiple containers running the same image lead to page cache duplication.
 Device Mapper